magento/knowledge-base/src/announcements/adobe-commerce-announcements/switching-to-opensearch-for-adobe-commerce-on-cloud-2.4.4.md

 Yes - starting mid-Jan.

-**For Adobe Commerce on-premises the latest 7.16.x version is recommended to mitigate Log4j**.
+For Adobe Commerce on-premises the latest 7.16.x version is recommended to mitigate Log4j.

 **Migration**